 We scored this pair on the lower end for breathability.
-Normally when we think of breathability in yoga pants, we are considering the way the material breathes and vents our sweat, but this pair actually impeded our bodies' ability to breathe!
-The waist is so tight that it can be challenging to take a deep breath in them.
+Usually, when we think of breathability in yoga pants, we consider how the material vents our sweat, but this pair actually impeded our body's ability to breathe!
+The waist is so tight that it can be challenging to take a deep breath when wearing them.

-As for the material's ability to breathe, it was just okay.
-The current material formulation feels thicker and different from Lucy's old fabric, and we felt like we got a little sweatier in this pair.
-However, it was moisture wicking and seemed to dry quickly on us.
-And because we tested the Black color, you couldn't see if the leggings were wet or not.
-This pair currently also comes in a Navy and Maroon option, though since we didn't test those colors, we can't confirm whether they darken considerably when wet or not.
+As for the material's ability to keep us cool, it was just okay.
+The current material formulation feels thick, and we got a little sweaty in this pair.
+However, it was moisture-wicking and dried quickly while wearing.
+Since we tested the black color, you couldn't see if the leggings were wet or not.
+This pair currently also comes in a Navy and "Dazzling Blue" option; since we didn't test these colors, we can't confirm whether they darken considerably when wet or not.

 Ease of Movement

-the Perfect Core High-Rise wasn't our favorite pair to practice yoga in.
-The fabric is a little on the heavy side, and the compression waist felt constricting and limited our ease of movement.
-But, they might just work for you for hiking running, or other workouts.
-And if you are looking for a pair of leggings to pair with a tunic, these will suck everything in and provide decent shaping.
+The Perfect Core High-Rise wasn't our favorite pair for practicing yoga.
+The fabric is a little on the heavy side, and the compression waist felt constricting, and they limited our ease of movement.
+But, they might be just what you're looking for if you're after a pair for hiking or running.
+Or, if you are looking for a pair of leggings to pair with a tunic, these will suck everything in and provide decent shaping.

-The North Face Perfect Core High-Rise are probably not for everyone.
-Anyone looking for extra support in the tummy area will appreciate this pair, but you might not be able to keep them on for very long.
-They also weren't the greatest pair for doing yoga in, since they didn't have the best ease of movement, but they could work well for other activities like hiking.
+The North Face Perfect Core High-Rise is not for everyone.
+Anyone looking for extra support in the tummy area will appreciate this pair of leggings, but you may not find them to be incredibly comfortable, nor will you want to wear them all day.
+They also aren't the greatest pair for practicing yoga due to limited ease of movement, but they could work well for other activities like hiking, running, or climbing.